learning-unlimited/ESP-Website/docs/admin/releases/04/README.rst

   was provided for the comm panel in the last stable release.

 - Mass emails (i.e., emails sent from the communication panel) will now be resent if the first attempt fails, and failure reports will be sent to the director email.
 Some other stability changes made too.

+- The dashboard now shows some new statistics: the "Categories" section now includes the number of class-hours per category, and there is a new "Grades" section that shows the number of students per grade enrolled in at least one class and number of subjects and sections available to the students in that grade.

 Django debug toolbar (developers only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~